-Livestream events are also recorded and available to watch in their personally branded stores on MARKET.live for those fans, followers and customers to return 24/7 after the livestream events to browse and purchase any of the featured products, as the recorded livestream videos remain shoppable.
-Depending on the products chosen, participants in the program can earn between 5% and 20% of their gross sales at no cost and no risk to the Creators selected to participate in the Creator program.
-Entrepreneurs interested in the dropship programs will pay a fixed monthly fee for access to the products in the program and to maintain their MARKET.live ecommerce storefronts.
+All livestream events are recorded and available to watch in each vendors' personally branded stores on MARKET.live for those fans, followers and customers to return after the livestream events, 24/7, to browse and purchase any of the featured products.
+All the recorded livestream videos are indexed for easy browsing and remain shoppable.
+Depending on the products chosen, participants in the Creator program can earn between 5% and 20% of their gross sales at no cost and no risk to the Creators selected to participate in the program.
+Entrepreneurs that participate in the dropship programs will pay a fixed monthly fee for access to the products in the program and to maintain their MARKET.live ecommerce storefronts and will also earn a percentage of the sales they generate, which varies based on the subscription package.